Henry Carton de Wiart: Later career

 No longer a member of the government, Carton de Wiart was re-elected to parliament, where he introduced bills on the prevention of abortion, contraception, family abandonment, the protection of monuments and landscapes, and the introduction of family allowance.
 In 1922 he spent four months travelling in the Belgian Congo, on his return suggesting a number of reforms in education and infrastructure.

 After over a decade as a backbencher, Carton de Wiart returned to government in December 1932 as Minister of Social Welfare, serving until January 1934.
 In 1934 he became Belgium's permanent delegate to the League of Nations.
 With the German occupation of Belgium during World War II, he followed the Belgian Government in Exile first to Limoges and then to London.
 After the war, in 1948, he introduced the parliamentary bill for full women's suffrage in Belgium (the legal basis for which had already been laid by the government he had headed in 1920-1921).

 In August 1949, Carton de Wiart again returned to government, serving first as Minister of National Recovery (1949–1950) and then as Minister of Justice (June to August 1950) in the administration brought down by the "royal question" of King Leopold III's return from exile, which he had initially supported and promoted at public meetings.

 Personal life

 In 1897, Carton de Wiart married Juliette Verhaegen (1872–1955), a great-granddaughter of Théodore Verhaegen, the founder of the Université libre de Bruxelles.
-They had no children.

 Henry Carton de Wiart died at the Deux Alice hospital in Uccle on 6 May 1951.